rahi-lab/YeaZ-GUI/readme.md

 ### Installation Steps

 1. Clone this repository.
-2. Download the weights of the neural network under the following link: https://drive.google.com/file/d/1UTivmx_aEMpeGdOkCZO1CS9mcdJ3zmw2/edit.
-Put it in the folder `/unet`.
-3. If you don't have conda or miniconda installed, download it from https://docs.conda.io/en/latest/miniconda.html.
+2. If you don't have conda or miniconda installed, download it from https://docs.conda.io/en/latest/miniconda.html.
-4. In the command line, create a virtual environment with python 3.6.8 with the command `conda create -n YeaZ python=3.6.8`.
+3. In the command line, create a virtual environment with python 3.6.8 with the command `conda create -n YeaZ python=3.6.8`.
-5. Activate that environment using `conda activate YeaZ`.
+4. Activate that environment using `conda activate YeaZ`.
-6. Install the necessary packages using `pip install -r requirements.txt`.
+5. Install the necessary packages using `pip install -r requirements.txt`.
-7. Run the program from your command line with `python GUI_main.py`
+6. Run the program from your command line with `python GUI_main.py`

 ## Troubleshooting / FAQ